sporto/elm-tutorial/fetching_resources/showing_errors_3.md

 ## Auxiliary mailbox

 Unfortunately StartApp doesn't give a mechanism to send messages to its address from `update`.
+We need to provide our own mailbox for this.